eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 The Podman also supports "pod states".
 This table shows the container states only.

 Tags:
-- PodmanStateChecker
+- PodmanStateGetter
 - PodmanRuntimeConnector

 Needs:
 - impl
 - utest

-##### PodmanStateChecker returns removed state
+##### PodmanStateGetter returns removed state
-`swdd~podman-state-checker-returns-removed-state~1`
+`swdd~podman-state-getter-returns-removed-state~1`

 Status: approved

-When the `PodmanStateChecker` is called to get the current state over the state getter interface and the `PodmanStateChecker` gets empty list of current states, the `PodmanStateChecker` shall return the state removed.
+When the `PodmanStateGetter` is called to get the current state over the state getter interface and the `PodmanStateGetter` gets empty list of current states, the `PodmanStateGetter` shall return the state removed.

 Rationale:
 This happens when the container has been removed and the Agent meanwhile triggers status check of the workload.

 Tags:
-- PodmanStateChecker
+- PodmanStateGetter
 - PodmanRuntimeConnector

 Needs:
 - impl
 - utest

-##### PodmanStateChecker returns unknown state
+##### PodmanStateGetter returns unknown state
-`swdd~podman-state-checker-returns-unknown-state~1`
+`swdd~podman-state-getter-returns-unknown-state~1`

 Status: approved

-When the `PodmanStateChecker` is called to get the current state over the state getter interface and the `PodmanStateChecker` is unable to read the container state (error or too many current states read), the unknown state shall be returned.
+When the `PodmanStateGetter` is called to get the current state over the state getter interface and the `PodmanStateGetter` is unable to read the container state (error or too many current states read), the unknown state shall be returned.

 Comment:
 In other words the unknown state shall be the default state.

 Tags:
-- PodmanStateChecker
+- PodmanStateGetter
 - PodmanRuntimeConnector

 Needs: